While Selenium IDE has been popular in the automated testing world, most teams using Selenium run into these problems:

 In this article, we’ll talk about key differences between the following tools that represent the three main approaches to solving Selenium shortcomings:

-All three of these web automation tools offer built-in solutions for test management and parallel testing (i.e. running multiple tests at once), so you don’t have to pay for additional services like a testing grid.
+All three of these test automation tools for web apps offer built-in solutions for test management and parallel testing (i.e. running multiple tests at once), so you don’t have to pay for additional services like a testing grid.
 To help you understand how each approach works in practice, we’ll discuss them in terms of:

 Rainforest QA is the only testing software that tests the visual layer of your app rather than the underlying code.
 We do this by pixel-matching elements of your software apps.
 This means the tests search for matching arrangements of pixels rather than code-based locators to complete various actions.
 (In the next section we go over how to create a test.)